-Anti-D (also known as Rho(D) immune globulin intravenous or anti-D IGIV) is a blood product consisting of antibodies to the RH factor on red blood cells.
-It achieves a temporary rise in the platelet count in about 80 percent of people and occasionally has a longer-term effect 1.
-First licensed in March, 1995, for the treatment of ITP, the anti-D products of Cangene (WinRho SDF) and CSL Behring (Rhophylac) are approved by the FDA.
-The product is used in both children and adults.
+Anti-D is a blood product consisting of antibodies to the RH factor on red blood cells.
+It has been shown to achieve a temporary rise in the platelet count in about 80 percent of people and occasionally has a longer-term effect.1 Anti-D products were first licensed in 1995 for the treatment of ITP, and are used in both children and adults.

 Anti-D is made from human plasma derived from a limited list of donors in a special program that stimulates the production of high levels of antibodies.
 The antibodies from the donors are combined in batches that undergo a viral inactivation and micro filtration process using solvent/detergent to remove or deactivate disease-causing agents that can be transmitted through blood infusions.2